 - Add the fish sauce, taste, and add salt as necessary.
 Serve immediately.

 A few notes on tortellini.
 We tested this recipe with a few different varieties of tortellini - they all taste great, but different store-bought brands may vary in their cook time!
 Our favorite frozen tortellini cooks in just a minute or two, while the fresh and shelf-stable/dried varieties we tested tended to take a few extra minutes.
 For that reason, I generally recommend frozen tortellini in this recipe (but use whatever you have on hand!)
 The tortellini will continue to cook in the hot soup, so feel free to turn off the soup a few minutes early!
 Don't be afraid to taste-test a tortellini if you're not sure whether it's cooked through yet.

 Substitutions.
 Use gnocchi, ravioli, or your favorite pasta in place of the tortellini if you like (you may need to adjust the cook time, so just keep an eye on it!) or leave the pasta out entirely for a lighter option (it's still delicious!)
 This soup is also great with zucchini noodles in place of tortellini!
 Running low on chicken or veggie stock?
 Substitute ½ cup water and let the soup simmer a few extra minutes to build more flavor.
-Use shredded chicken in place of the sausage, or omit the meat altogether for a vegetarian option (use 1 Tablespoon of olive oil to sauté the onions and garlic if you go this route!)
+Use meal prep shredded chicken in place of the sausage, or omit the meat altogether for a vegetarian option (use 1 Tablespoon of olive oil to sauté the onions and garlic if you go this route!)
 Use fresh spinach in place of kale if you like.